High Performance Preservation

 Colorado Chautauqua Association is also exploring incorporating innovative alternative and renewable energy generation technologies that can be implemented without compromising the historic integrity of the Colorado Chautauqua campus and its structures.
 This potentially includes areas such as integrated photovoltaic shingles, off-site solar and on- or off-site geo-thermal applications.

 Colorado Chautauqua Association is pursuing more effective management of, and reduction in erosion from, storm water on the Colorado Chautauqua’s 26 acre campus.
 This includes improving storm water management so as to minimize needs for potable water for landscape irrigation.

-Colorado Chautauqua Association will convert to high-efficiency irrigation system features and controllers, as well as develop landscape design guidelines specifying plant selections that are generally indigenous to the Colorado Front Range and / or are drought tolerant.
+Colorado Chautauqua Association is converting to high-efficiency irrigation system features and controllers, as well as developing landscape design guidelines specifying plant selections that are generally indigenous to the Colorado Front Range and / or are drought tolerant.

 Colorado Chautauqua Association continues to implement technologies to reduce indoor water consumption, such as high-efficiency toilets, low-flow aerators, low-flow faucets and exploration of potential greywater applications.

 A look-alike Batchelder windmill has recently been added to our campus outside of Cottage 200 in the spot where the original windmill sat in the 1800’s.
 Read more about the new windmill here.

 Colorado Chautauqua Association is moving forward towards a goal of “zero solid waste” generation, including recycling, re-use of building materials, and composting.

 Colorado Chautauqua Association is exploring the potential use of electric vehicles for operational support and guest car-share.